 "To ensure, as much as possible, that their efforts will be used for good, software engineers must commit themselves to making software engineering a beneficial and respected profession.
 In accordance with that commitment, software engineers shall adhere to the following Code of Ethics and Professional Practice..."

-The ACM's Software Engineering code includes the following principles:
+The ACM's Software Engineering code includes the following general principles and professional responsibilities: